martincameron/liquinth/trunk/jvst/examples/liquinth/Readme.txt

 Please let me know how you get on!

 Changes

+Version a41 has a few code improvements, but there should be no changes to the performance.

+Version a40 brings a pulse-width control (a simple implementation that is only really useful for bass sounds) and a "timbre" setting to control the number of harmonics in the waveform (basically just exposing the workings of the antialiasing algorithm).
+A couple of minor bugs in the volume/pitch interpolation have been fixed and the code has been made a little clearer in places.

 There have been substantial improvements since version a30.
 The oscillators are now multisampled, resulting in a much